lehuyen1012/lehuyen1012/README.md

 - 🎨 Team player: I work closely with designers via **Figma** to bring ideas from wireframe to pixel-perfect UI.
 - 🤖 Sometimes I tinker with AI automation (think **OpenAI API**, **n8n** workflows).

-I keep things simple and fun—learning by doing, and always chasing that "aha!" moment.
+I keep things simple and fun-learning by doing, and always chasing that "aha!" moment.

 ---